globus/globus-compute/docs/tutorial.rst

 local PC.
 After configuring an endpoint you can use it in this tutorial by simply setting the ``endpoint_id`` below.

+Note that although the tutorial endpoint has been made public by the Globus Compute team, endpoints created by users can not be shared publicly.

 Globus Compute Python SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~